 If, on your registration form, you have indicated that you are able to work during TT, we will contact you, by e-mail, in January/February and ask you to complete a more detailed availability form, telling us which sessions you can work.
 We will also ask you at that time whether you are able to provide cover during the Pre TT and Post TT races on the Billown Course.
 Again, if we don’t hear from you we will send an occasional e-mail reminder.

-This process will be repeated slightly later in the year for those people that have indicated they can provide cover during the Southern 100 races and, finally it will be repeated again for those people that have indicated they can provide cover during the Festival of Motorcycling.
+This process will be repeated slightly later in the year for those people that have indicated they can provide cover during the Southern 100 races and, finally it will be repeated again for those people that have indicated they can provide cover during the Manx Grand Prix.
 On each occasion you will be sent, by e-mail, a link to follow in order to fill in your availability form and submit it to us.

 Many thanks for your interest, and we look forward to working with you.

 2.1 How do I get to the Isle of Man?

 The Isle of Man Steam Packet Company has regular sailings to Douglas from Heysham.
 The crossing takes about 4 hours.
 There are also regular sailings from Liverpool which takes about 2 and a half hours, as well as sailings from Dublin.
 Information and booking is available on their website.
 You can also phone them on +441624 661661.
 If you tell them that you are a medic working at the event, the booking staff will do their best to meet your requirements.